 Ship Tease: Kristoff says "Ice is my life," and is awestruck by Elsa's ice castle.
 You may think he'll get a chance to bond with Elsa, but no, they don't interact with each other at all.

 Shoo Out the Clowns: While Olaf manages to help give some well-needed points to Anna, during the climax he is quickly blown away.
 Sven nearly drowns in the cracking ocean, but manages to resurface and climb onto a floating ice chunk.
 Both return once the danger is past, however.

 Skunk Stripe: Anna has a single platinum blonde streak in her strawberry-blonde hair.
-It's the lingering trace of Elsa's magic accidentally hitting her head when they were very young.
+It's the lingering trace of Elsa's magic accidentally hitting her head when they were very young, though to judge by what she tells Hans, she believes she was born with it.
 Later, her hair turns completely white as she succumbs to Elsa's accidental curse, which hit her in her heart.
 It disappears after the curse breaks.

-Snowball Fight: Anna lobs a snowball at the monster conjured by Elsa to drive her and Kristoff away from her.
+Snowball Fight: Anna lobs a snowball at the monster conjured by Elsa to drive her and Kristoff away from her ice castle.
 This only makes him mad.

 In this bumper ad, Anna hits Elsa with a snowball when her back is turned, only to find herself severely outmatched.

 Snowlem: Olaf, a friendly snowlem.
 He was the first snowman unknowingly created by Elsa.
 Marshmallow is a large, decidedly unfriendly version.

 Anna appears to be left-handed as well, as shown by when she throws the snowball at Marshmallow.